 - a Producer

-- are aged 18 - 29
+- Is aged 18 - 29

-i.e born between 1 July 1992 and 1 February 2004
+i.e born between 1 July 1994 and 1 February 2006

-- Are New Zealand citizens or resident
+- Is currently a New Zealand citizen or resident

 This includes either directly or via another scheme for emerging film-makers funded by either of those agencies.

-Exceptions to this rule include where a film-maker has received a commission to make a music video that has been funded by NZ On Air or where a filmmaker has received mentorship funding from one of the above funding bodies.
+Exceptions to this rule include where a film-maker has received a commission to make a music video that has been funded by NZ On Air or where a filmmaker has received talent development or mentorship funding from one of the above funding bodies.
 We reserve the right to make further exceptions where appropriate.

 If you have questions or you would like to discuss these eligibility requirements please email firstname.lastname@example.org